meidix/RMIexample/README.md

 $ python manage.py runserver
 ```

-`runsverer` will invoke our application server which holds the remote object and automatically registers it with the registery.
+`runsverer` will invoke our application server which the remote object resides on, and automatically registers it with the registery.
 If the registery is not running, then this command will fail.

 Now everything is setup and you can run the example application front-ends.
-Two front-end applications are available which you can run.\
+Two front-end applications are available.
+Our example app is a Conference Booking App.\
-Our example app is a Conference Booking App, one of the application is used by the admins which they can add Conferences, and the other application is the application which the user books tickets for the conferences.
+One of the applications is used by the admins to add, remove and manage Conferences, and the other one is for the normal users to book tickets for the available conferences.\

 To run the `user` application run the following command: